Lady Gaga Live at Roseland Ballroom: Background and announcement

 The Roseland Ballroom opened in its first Manhattan location at 51st Street in 1919, after moving from Philadelphia.
 It moved to its current location at 52nd Street in 1956, as a converted skating rink.
 The venue began as a hall for ballroom dancing and orchestra groups, but later shifted its focus through various eras of popular music, including disco, grunge, and EDM.
 While the Roseland Ballroom has seen performances from a both up-and-coming bands and established acts, rumors have been circulating since 1996 about the venue's demise, after owner Albert Ginsberg filed plans to tear down its low-rise, three-story structure and replace it with a 59-story high-rise.
-It was announced on October 19, 2013 that the Roseland Ballroom would be closing in April 2014, after over 50 years of operation at its current location.
+It was announced on October 19, 2013, that the Roseland Ballroom would be closing in April 2014, after over 50 years of operation at its current location.

 On November 19, 2013, it was revealed that Gaga would perform the final shows there with an intimate, four-night residency on March 28, March 30, March 31, and April 2, 2014.
 Tickets went on sale through Ticketmaster on November 25; tickets were priced at $50 for the floor and $200 for the mezzanine.
 Members of Gaga's fan club were able to register for first access to tickets starting on November 19.
 Users were selected at random to receive invitations and codes to purchase tickets on November 21.
 Citi card members also had access to the pre-sale starting November 22.

 According to Gaga, playing at the Roseland Ballroom was always a personal dream.
 She explained to John Seabrook of The New Yorker that "It's basically the only room in the city I haven't played."
 As a young girl, she could not afford tickets, but she did manage to win free tickets to a Franz Ferdinand show during her senior year of high school.
 Gaga recalled that she fell in the mosh pit during the show and got her nose broken, making her parents forbid her from visiting Roseland again.
 After the singer's career took off with the release of debut album, The Fame (2008), she bypassed playing the venue.

 Gaga revealed the official poster for the residency on March 18, 2014.
-It features an image of her taken by a stranger in 2008 in the Lower East Side of New York City.
+It features an image of her taken by a stranger in 2008 on the Lower East Side of Manhattan.
 According to Gaga: "We found him and used that same photo for my Roseland poster."
 The poster also includes a quote from her taken when the photograph was taken, that reads: "I'm Lady Gaga.
 A singer/songwriter.
 You're going to know me one day."